The Orange Box

 The Orange Box is a video game compilation containing five games developed and published by Valve.
 Two of the games included—Half-Life 2 and its first stand-alone expansion, Episode One—had previously been released in 2004 and 2006 as separate products.
 Three new games were also included in the compilation: the second stand-alone expansion, Half-Life 2: Episode Two; the puzzle game Portal; and Team Fortress 2, the sequel to Team Fortress Classic.
 Valve also released a soundtrack containing music from the games within the compilation.
 A separate product entitled The Black Box was planned, which would have included only the new games, but was later canceled.

-The Orange Box was released for Windows and the Xbox 360 in October 2007, while the PlayStation 3 version, developed by EA UK and not Valve, was released in December 2007.
+The Orange Box was released for Windows and the Xbox 360 in October 2007, while the PlayStation 3 version, developed by EA UK, was released in December 2007.
+The Xbox 360 and PlayStation 3 versions were published by Electronic Arts.
 A digital Orange Box pack, containing the five games, was released in May 2010 for Mac OS X following the release of Steam for the platform, while a similar version for Linux followed after the Steam's clients release for Linux in early 2013.

 The Orange Box received widespread critical acclaim, with Portal being recognized as a surprise favorite of the package.
 The PlayStation 3 version of The Orange Box, however, was criticized for containing several technical shortcomings that were not present in the other versions, only a few of which were fixed through a single patch.